 Report to the Congress on the Office of Minority and Women Inclusion, March 2012

-The Board of Governors of the Federal Reserve System (Board) is responsible for implementing numerous provisions of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (Dodd-Frank Act).
-The Dodd-Frank Act requires, among other things, that the Board produce reports to Congress on a number of topics.
-As required by the Dodd-Frank Act, the OMWI submits an annual report to the Congress outlining its activities, successes, and challenges.
-This is the Board’s OMWI report for calendar-year 2017.
-Each of the Federal Reserve Banks also submits a separate report to the ...
+The Board of Governors of the Federal Reserve System (the Board) is responsible for implementing numerous provisions of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (Dodd-Frank Act).
+The Dodd-Frank Act requires, among other things, that the Board produce reports to the Congress on a number of potential reform topics.
+Pursuant to section 342(e) of the Dodd-Frank Act, Sheila Clark, director of the Board’s Office of Diversity and Inclusion, submits this first annual report to the Congress outlining the activities, successes, and challenges of the office.
+In January ...

 Understanding the Disconnect Between Economic Development and Workforce Development Systems